 The Honorable Eva Guzman

-Before taking the bench, Justice Guzman enjoyed a successful 10-year career in Houston.
-She holds a B.B.A. from the University of Houston, a law degree from South Texas College of Law.
+Before taking the bench, Justice Guzman enjoyed a successful ten-year litigation career in Houston.
+She holds a B.B.A. from the University of Houston, a J.D. from South Texas College of Law.